ethereum/remix-ide/docs/settings.md

 ![](images/a-settings-themes.png)

 ### Language
 The Remix user interface is available in a number of languages.
-If you don't see your prefered language,  please join our [translation platform](https://crowdin.com/project/remix-ui).
+If you don't see your preferred language,  please join our [translation platform](https://crowdin.com/project/remix-ui).
 Similarly, if you don't see this documentation in your language, please help us out on our platform for [translating documentation](https://crowdin.com/project/remix-translation).